Legacy ISA registers/interrupts in PCI device tree node

 segher at kernel.crashing.org

-> or should I hardcode the values in the platform setup code?
+> Well, I still have to wire up the IDE interrupts in the platform setup

 More information about the Linuxppc-dev